Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

 In Figure~\ref{fig:zt_kl_k_family}(b), pristine GeTe samples (before optimization) generally show $\kappa_\mathrm{L}/\kappa$ values smaller than 0.5.
 This behavior can be traced to two main factors.
 First, strong anharmonicity induced by the stereochemically active lone pairs on Ge leads to a relatively low $\kappa_\mathrm{L}$~\cite{dou2021lone}.
 Second, pristine GeTe is well known for its very high intrinsic Ge-vacancy concentration~\cite{liu2018phase,li2017simultaneous,wu2017resonant}.
 These native acceptors boost the hole concentration to $\sim 10^{21}$~cm$^{-3}$, making GeTe an intrinsically degenerate semiconductor with high $\sigma$ and therefore a large $\kappa_\mathrm{e}$~\cite{levin2013electronic,hong2018realizing}.
 However, the excessive hole concentration also results in a low $S$, which explains why most pristine GeTe samples in Figure~\ref{fig:zt_kl_k_family}(b) still exhibit $ZT \leq 1$.

 Upon optimization, we observe significantly increased $ZT$ accompanied by decreased $\kappa$ and an increase in $\kappa_\mathrm{L}/\kappa$ toward 0.5.
-A representative example is provided by Li et al.~\cite{li2017realizing}, who doped Sb on the Ge site.
-The Sb$^{3+}$ cations act as donors and reduce the hole concentration from $3 \times 10^{21}$~cm$^{-3}$ in pristine GeTe (sample-id 45057) to $2.2 \times 10^{20}$~cm$^{-3}$ in Ge$_{0.9}$Sb$_{0.1}$Te (sample-id 45069).
-The suppressed hole concentration increases $S$ and decreases $\sigma$, shifting $\kappa_\mathrm{L}/\kappa$ from 0.16 to 0.39 at 750~K, closer to 0.5.
-The peak $ZT$ of these two compounds increases accordingly, from 0.79 to 1.76 at 750~K.
+A representative example is provided by Hong et al.~\cite{hong2018realizing}, who doped Sb on the Ge site.
+The Sb$^{3+}$ cations act as donors and reduce the hole concentration from $\sim10^{21}$~cm$^{-3}$ in pristine GeTe (sample-id 31967) to $\sim10^{20}$~cm$^{-3}$ in Ge$_{0.9}$Sb$_{0.1}$Te (sample-id 31969).
+The suppressed hole concentration increases $S$ and decreases $\sigma$, shifting $\kappa_\mathrm{L}/\kappa$ from 0.26 in pristine GeTe to 0.44 in the doped sample at 700~K, closer to the 0.5 threshold.
+At this temperature, pristine GeTe reaches its peak $ZT$ of 0.94, while the doped variant, benefiting from a reduced $\kappa$ and a more balanced phonon-carrier transport, nearly doubles that value to 1.68.

-Taken together, the statistical trends in $ZT$, $\kappa$, and $\kappa_\mathrm{L}/\kappa$ indicate that the features associated with high $ZT$ are largely system-independent.
-Across both non-degenerate and degenerate thermoelectric families, most high-performance samples converge toward $\kappa_\mathrm{L}/\kappa \approx 0.5$ after optimization, consistent with the PGEC ideal.
-Thus, our data-driven analysis highlights that $\kappa_\mathrm{L}/\kappa$ can serve as a PGEC-based, semi-quantitative guideline for guiding further optimization once an intrinsically low-$\kappa$ material has been identified in high-throughput DFT or ML screening.
+Taken together, the opposing optimization trajectories of CoSb$_3$ and GeTe reveal a profound insight: the optimal thermal transport conditions for high $ZT$ are remarkably universal across disparate chemical systems.
+Whether a material begins as a phonon-dominated host (\klk to be driven downwards) or an electron-flooded degenerate matrix (\klk to be driven upwards), high-performance samples consistently converge toward $\kappa_{\mathrm{L}}/\kappa \approx 0.5$ upon successful optimization.
+Thus, our data-driven analysis cements $\kappa_{\mathrm{L}}/\kappa$ not merely as an observation, but as an actionable, PGEC-based quantitative compass for guiding experimental optimization once an intrinsically low-$\kappa$ material has been successfully identified via high-throughput screening.